rimutaka/posts/drafts/migration-of-cross-db-queries-and-linked-servers-from-on-prem-ms-sql-to-azure-elasticquery/readme.md

 Reference to database and/or server name in 'srv_sql2008.central.dbo.tb_agency' is not supported in this version of SQL Server.
 ```

-The problem here is that Azure SQL [Elastic Query](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-elastic-query-overview) framework for accessing data between databases differs from [Linked Server / DTC](https://docs.microsoft.com/en-us/sql/relational-databases/linked-servers/linked-servers-database-engine) concept used by MS SQL.
-SELECT statements can be refactored to use [External Tables](https://docs.microsoft.com/en-us/sql/t-sql/statements/create-external-table-transact-sql), but the biggest limitation is that **Elastic Query does not support DML operations like INSERT, UPDATE or DELETE**.
+The problem here is that Azure SQL [Elastic Query](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-elastic-query-overview) framework for accessing data between databases differs from [Linked Server / DTC](https://docs.microsoft.com/en-us/sql/relational-databases/linked-servers/linked-servers-database-engine) concept used by MS SQL Server creating incompatibility between the two platforms.

+To get around this problem, SELECT statements can be refactored to use [External Tables](https://docs.microsoft.com/en-us/sql/t-sql/statements/create-external-table-transact-sql), but the biggest limitation is that **Elastic Query does not support DML operations like INSERT, UPDATE or DELETE**.
 That limitation is a major impediment for most on-prem multi-database systems trying to migrate to Azure.

 *It is puzzling why Microsofts has not implemented such an important and commonly used feature of MS SQL in Azure.
 Their suggested workaround is to use a remote procedure call, which doesn't fully address the problem.
 Migrating a system with hundreds or thousands of cross-database INSERT / UPDATE / DELETE statements that have to be converted into remote SP calls is a costly undertaking.*